The best local movers for Seattle to Port St. Lucie moves

 - Port St. Lucie’s population is about 72% less than Seattle.

-- Port St. Lucie's public transportation has a score of 1 out of 10 versus Seattle's higher score of 8.
+- Port St. Lucie’s public transportation score of 1 out of 10 is lower than Seattle’s score of 8.

 - Port St. Lucie is less walkable than Seattle with a score of 13 out of 100 vs Seattle’s 74 out of 100.

-- Port St. Lucie has a bike-friendliness score 36 out of 100, which means it isn't as accessible to and safe for cyclists as Seattle, which has a score of 71 out of 100.
+- Port St. Lucie has a bike-friendliness score of 36 out of 100, which means it isn’t as accessible or safe for cyclists as Seattle, which has a score of 71.

 - Port St. Lucie’s crime rate is lower than Seattle with a score of 35.03 compared to Seattle’s 58.88.
 This means that Port St. Lucie neighborhoods are safer than 35.03% of all U.S. neighborhoods, and Seattle neighborhoods are safer than 58.88%.